IllusionMods/KK_Plugins/README.md

 </details>

 #### StudioSceneSettings

-**v1.3.2 - [Download](https://github.com/IllusionMods/KK_Plugins/releases/v197/)** - For Koikatsu, AI Girl, and Honey Select 2<br/>
+- [AI_StudioSceneSettings]
+- [HS2_StudioSceneSettings]
+- [KK_StudioSceneSettings]

 Allows you to adjust a few more settings for scenes.
-Changes save and load with the scene data.<br/>
+Changes save and load with the scene data.

 <details><summary>Settings</summary>
 Map Masking<br/>